-RESALE FORMULA - HOME-funded homeownership projects will be subject to a resale formula not a recapture formula.
-Below is the resale formula for homeownership acquisition.
+RESALE FORMULA - In the past, HOME-funded homeownership projects in the City of Ann Arbor were subject to a resale formula not a recapture formula.
+Below is the former resale formula used for City of Ann Arbor homeownership acquisition.

 RESALE PROVISIONS